knetikmedia/iOS-SDK/README.md

 ### Forgot Password ###
 to reset your password you need to follow this steps

-1-you need to pass username and email to *forgotPassword* function then you will receive an email with *secrethash* code
+1-send username and email to *forgotPassword* function and you will receive an email with *secrethash* code

 2-send username,email,newpassword,secrethash and plaintext to forgotPassword one more time as below example